 - Static Stun Gun: The Thunder Wave variant of Thunder Jolt in 3DS/Wii U stuns the opponent, but has less range.

 - Tertiary Sexual Characteristics:

 - For Ultimate, however, you have the option to play as a female Pikachu who do have heart-shaped tails.
-You even have the option to play as Pikachu Libre, who is female.
+You even have the option to play as Pikachu Libre, who is also female.

 - Wall Jump: Can do this from Brawl onwards, a transfer from Pichu.
 And even when Pichu comes back in Ultimate, Pikachu is still able to do it.

 - Your Size May Vary: An average Pikachu is 1'04", which is small enough for a ten-year-old kid to pick up in his hands◊.
-Pikachu obviously has to be scaled up to match his opponents.
+Pikachu obviously has to be scaled up to match its opponents.